|This is Great Falls Public Schools: A slide presentation of facts and information about GFPS

 The Board is committed to directing District resources to providing educational opportunity through both an instructional core and comprehensive programming while maximizing operational efficiency and public accountability within a sustainable budget.
 The District must recognize a need for a 21st Century learning environment, changing student population with more diverse needs, uncertain revenue streams and escalating costs.

-o By 2015, the District will revise the board policy review process in order to provide a contemporary, integrated, and ongoing look at policies that govern the operations of the District.
+o By 2015, the District will continue the board policy review process in order to provide a contemporary, integrated, and ongoing look at policies that govern the operations of the District.

-o By 2015, the District will enhance the annual budget setting process by implementing a sustainable, long-term budget strategy.
+o By 2015, the District will continue the annual budget setting process by implementing a sustainable, long-term budget strategy.

 o In an ongoing manner, the District will provide opportunities for stakeholders to provide input.